 About The Global Outsourcing 100

 The Global Outsourcing 100 is the annual listing of the world’s best outsourcing service providers in its tenth year, which the International Association of Outsourcing Professionals® (IAOP®) annually produces to help companies in their outsourcing decisions.
 The Global Outsourcing 100 list includes both larger established global firms, referred to as ‘Leaders,’ as well as smaller, faster growing firms with less than $50 million per year in revenue and/or fewer than 5,000 employees, referred to as ‘Rising Stars.’
-The final list is composed of the top 75 Leaders and top 25 Rising Stars.
+The final list consists of the top 75 Leaders and the top 25 Rising Stars.